guifi/guifi-cxoln/CXOLN.en_US.md

 ### 5. Information

 >Un dels pilars de la xarxa oberta és que s'informa dels seus components.
 Els titulars han de proporcionar de bona fe dades de contacte i una descripció de la seva aportació a través de les eines que proporciona la xarxa i conscients i acceptant que es publicaran.
 Podran accedir, modificar-les o cancel·lar-les en qualsevol moment.
-El subministrament maliciós de dades falses pot implicar la suspensió de l'acord dels [Comuns de la XOLN](#cxoln).
+El subministrament maliciós de dades falses `(pot?)` implicar la suspensió de l'acord dels [Comuns de la XOLN](#cxoln).
-`>>> work in progress <<<`

 One of the pillars of the open network is the information about its components.
-The proprietors must provide reliable information about their contributions and contact details through the network tools, being aware that this information will be made publicly available.
-They have the right to access, modify or cancel them at any time.
-The provision of malicious information may lead to the suspension of the [CXOLN](#cxoln) agreement.
+Owners must provide reliable information about their contributions and their contact details through the network's tools, being cognizant and agreeing that this information be made publicly available.
+They will have the right to access, modify or cancel these at any time.
+The `malicious` provision of false information can `signify|imply|lead to` the suspension of the [CXOLN](#cxoln) agreement.

 >### 6. Transmissió